mileswd/mac2imgur/README.md

 For any changes to take effect, you must restart `SystemUIServer`, which can be done through `Activity Monitor.app` or by running a command such as `killall SystemUIServer`.

+When changing the screenshot location, it is also necessary to restart mac2imgur.

 ## Support

 If you encounter any problems or have an idea for a new feature, don't hesitate to [file an issue](https://github.com/mileswd/mac2imgur/issues) - but please be as descriptive as possible!